Tadashi Sawamura: In media

 His exploits were the basis of a manga series called Kick no Oni, written by Ikki Kajiwara and published in Shōnen Gahōsha.
 The manga was later adapted to an anime series by Toei Animation, and was broadcast on TBS from October 2, 1970, to March 26, 1971.
 Besides in domestic Japan, the anime series became very popular in Brazil during the 70's and early 80's, released there as "Sawamu, o Demolidor".

 Sawamura has recorded two songs during his life.
 "Uta ikasu machida ze" (いかす街だぜ - "It's a cool city") in 1969 and the theme song for the 1970 Kick no Oni.

 In movies, he has had minor roles in 1968 movie Gorotsuki, the 1970 Tōei film "Ninkyō kōbō-shi kumichō to daigashi" and 1974 Tōei movie "Gokuaku kenpō".

 In TV, he has had guest appearances in television shows, such as Return of Ultraman (Episode 27), Henshin Ninja Arashi (Episode 36), the 1974 TV Show The Bodyguard (Episode 2) and Tatakae!
 Doragon (Episode 21).

 Influence and tributes

 Japanese professional wrestler Jumbo Tsuruta used a jumping knee strike in tribute to Sawamura.

-The Japanese name for the Pokémon Hitmonlee is Sawamurā, which is a reference to Sawamura.
+The Japanese name for the Pokémon Hitmonlee is Sawamurā (officially romanized as "Sawamular"), which is a reference to Sawamura.

 In 2005, a Pachinko Machine named "CR Kick no Oni" based after him was released.